 Your life feels like the most beautifully photographed illusion.
 It should be a life you can relax and revel in, yet underneath the gloss of perfection, you can feel yourself unraveling like the threads on your favorite cashmere sweater.

 Brene and Glennon inspire you, but you can’t figure out how to connect their wisdom from your head to your heart.

 You know that self-care is the solution.
 Literally, every self-help book you’ve ever read encourages it in some form (though they’re not always clear how to implement it in your tightly packed juggle of all the “things” you're trying to keep afloat).

 You stack up self-care activities like the dishes do during the holidays, but neither the latest self-help audiobook nor the beautifully color-coded bullet journal, seem to offer relief for your exhaustion.
 If anything, they just add to it.

 You have started and stopped your monthly subscription for that meditation app your coworkers talk about at work but can’t seem to get past the first minute.
-You feel bored and your mind wanders to every to-do list and worry that you already think about at 3 AM, much less on the one lunch break you remember to take.
+You feel bored, yet your mind wanders to every to-do list and worry that you already think about at 3 AM, as well as on the one lunch break you remember to take.

-You booked that week-long vacation in a dreamy place, thinking that is what you really need, a break.
-Thinking that it would bring you back to “normal” and “rested”.
-By the end of Friday, your weekend to-do is so full, you feel edgy, tense with a full inbox again, and can’t remember the last time you washed your hair that week, dry shampoo carrying you into the weekend again.
+You booked that week-long vacation in a dreamy place, thinking a break is what you really need.
+Thinking it would bring you back to “normal” and “rested”.
+By the end of Friday, your weekend to-do is so full, you feel edgy, tense with a full inbox again, and can’t remember the last time you washed your hair, dry shampoo carrying you into the weekend again.

 You can’t shake the feeling that no matter what you do, things only feel heavier and tighter inside.
 Self-care doesn’t really help, it just amplifies how much pain you're ignoring inside.